 How much does it cost to register to write the CCA exams?

 The Prairie exam costs $150.00 (USF) and the International exam costs $245.00 (USF).

 There are two in depth study manuals that an individual can purchase prior to attempting either CCA exam.
 These manuals contain all of the questions that a person needs to be able to answer prior to writing the Prairie and International CCA exam.

 The advantage of the study manuals is that each question is followed by a detailed answer that outlines specifically what an examinee needs to know about the question and how to correctly reply.

-Study materials for the International CCA exam are available through the International Plant Nutrition Institute web site.
+Study materials for the International CCA exam are available through the The Fertilizer Institute web site.

 Study materials for the Prairie CCA exam are available through the Assiniboine Community College bookstore web site.

 What are the Performance Objectives?